IgorWTF/News-Test-Project/README.md

 ## MainRepository : NewsRepository
 Sends data requests to LocalDataSource.
 If necessary, uses RemoteDataSource while updating LocalDataSource.
 Processes data using DataMapperService.
 Uses RxJava.

-## LocalDataSource : NewsLocalDataSource
+## MainLocalDataSource : NewsLocalDataSource
 Works with a database using Room.
 Uses RxJava

-## RemoteDataSource : NewsRemoteDataSource
+## MainRemoteDataSource : NewsRemoteDataSource
 Downloaded data from the network using Retrofit.
 Uses RxJava